UniMath/agda-unimath/src/group-theory/abelian-groups.lagda.md

   right-subtraction-Ab : type-Ab A → type-Ab A → type-Ab A right-subtraction-Ab = right-div-Group (group-Ab A)

-  is-section-add-neg-Ab' :
+  is-section-right-subtraction-Ab :
     (x : type-Ab A) →
-    (add-Ab' A x ∘ (λ y → right-subtraction-Ab y x)) ~ id is-section-add-neg-Ab' = is-section-right-div-Group (group-Ab A)
+    (add-Ab' A x ∘ (λ y → right-subtraction-Ab y x)) ~ id is-section-right-subtraction-Ab = is-section-right-div-Group (group-Ab A)

-  is-retraction-add-neg-Ab' :
+  is-retraction-right-subtraction-Ab :
     (x : type-Ab A) →
-    ((λ y → right-subtraction-Ab y x) ∘ add-Ab' A x) ~ id is-retraction-add-neg-Ab' = is-retraction-right-div-Group (group-Ab A)
+    ((λ y → right-subtraction-Ab y x) ∘ add-Ab' A x) ~ id is-retraction-right-subtraction-Ab =
+    is-retraction-right-div-Group (group-Ab A)

   is-equiv-add-Ab' : (x : type-Ab A) → is-equiv (add-Ab' A x) is-equiv-add-Ab' = is-equiv-mul-Group' (group-Ab A)